Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: 1.10.2 - 1.12.2
 Currently Active

 - [Cardboard](https://www.curseforge.com/minecraft/mc-mods/cardboard) - Cardboard (formerly Bukkit4Fabric) is a Fabric mod that adds support for the popular Bukkit/Spigot modding API.
-This mod lets you use plugins that are made for Bukkit and it's derivatives (Spigot and Paper) with Fabric.
+This mod lets you use plugins that are made for Bukkit and its derivatives (Spigot and Paper) with Fabric.
 It's not server software but allows Fabric servers to run Bukkit plugins.
 Version: 1.16.4 - 1.16.5
 Currently Active